-Any failure on our part to manage growth successfully could adversely affect our revenues and results of operations.
-Over the last several years, we have continued to open offices in new geographic areas, including foreign locations, and to expand our employee base as a result of internal growth and acquisitions, including our recent acquisitions of ECL, Lee & Allen, NECG, TCA, and InteCap.
-We expect that this trend will continue over the long term.
-Opening and managing new offices often requires extensive management supervision and increases our overall selling, general, and administrative expenses.
-Expansion creates new operational, and administrative skills of our officers, particularly James C. Burrows, our President and Chief Executive Officer, to manage our expansion.
+Our failure to manage growth successfully could adversely affect our revenues and results of operations and increased management, consulting, and training responsibilities for our employee consultants.
+Expansion also increases the demands on our internal systems, procedures, and controls, and on our managerial, administrative, financial, marketing, and other resources.
+We depend heavily upon the managerial, operational, and administrative skills of our officers, particularly James C. Burrows, our President and Chief Executive Officer, to manage our expansion.
 New responsibilities and demands may adversely affect the overall quality of our work.